IQSS/Zelig4-Documentation/rbuild-review.md

  * CVS: Use the same method currently employed.
 This is good for private repositories
- * GIT: Has a JSON API, making it really easy to clone repositories from GitHub.com.
+ * GIT: Has a JSON API, making it really easy to clone repositories from GitHub.
 This is good for public repositories
 2. Build the source into a package via "R CMD build pkg-name".
 This should be done in a temporary directory
 3. Check the resulting tarball via "R CMD check pkg-name_version.tar.gz"